About the Bands

 Once upon a time, there were two teenaged girls named Kim Buckland and M-J Malcolm; when they were in grade 8, they had played in the 1985/86 Meadowlands Jazz Ensemble.
-They both lived in Barrhaven, as did Neil.
 They rang his doorbell in late August 1987, and asked him if he would start up a Meadowlands Alumni Jazz Ensemble.
-They took a piece of paper and wrote down the names of the band members from the 86/87 and the 87/88 band that they thought would join together to make an alumni band.
+They took a piece of paper and wrote down the names of the band members from the 86/87 and the 87/88 band that they thought would want to join together to make an alumni band.
 It was up to Kim and M-J to call them all and see if they wanted to do it.
 Their first rehearsal was on a Sunday night in mid-September 1987 in the music room at Meadowlands Public School.
 The first piece they ever played as NACJB in that first rehearsal was Grand Avenue Groove, by Doug Beach.

 The Nepean All-City Jazz Band is recognized as one of the pre-eminent teenage jazz ensembles in Canada.
 Over the past 30 years, the band has been awarded numerous accolades, including the CMAE/MIAC Don Wright Award for excellence in Canadian Jazz (1993-1996, 1999-2004, and 2007-2012), and "The Jazz Report" magazine's award for Canadian Amateur Ensemble of the year (1995).
 NACJB has performed for conferences of the IAJE, CEMA and OMEA, the Music & Beyond Festival, the Ottawa Internarional Jazz Festival, Festival International de Jazz de Montréal, the Thousand Island Jazz Festival, the Governor General's Summer Concert Series at Rideau Hall.
 In April 2015, NACJB performed two concerts with the National Arts Centre Orchestra.